|Major Honours||1952,1964 & 1968 Olympic Gold Medals, 1938 & 1954 FIFA World Cup Runners-Up, 1964 European Championship Third Place|

 At the 1938 World Cup in France, Hungary won the opening match 6-0 against the Dutch East Indies.
 They then beat Switzerland 2-0 in the quarter-finals.
 After a 5-1 drubbing of Sweden in a semi-final encounter at the Parc des Princes, Hungary were beaten 4-2 by Italy in the final of the World Cup.

-In the 1950s, football was revolutionised by a Hungarian team featuring the likes of strikers Ferenc Puskas, Sandor Kocsis, attacking half-back Jozsef Bozsik and second striker Nandor Hidegkuti
+In the 1950s, soccer was revolutionised by a Hungarian team featuring the likes of strikers Ferenc Puskas and Sandor Kocsis, attacking half-back Jozsef Bozsik and second striker Nandor Hidegkuti.

 Hungary beat Yugoslavia 2-0 in the final of the 1952 Summer Olympics to win the gold medal.

-On 25 November 1953, Hungary ended England's 90-year unbeaten run on home soil, beating them 6-3 in a game dubbed "The Match of the Century".
+On November 25, 1953, Hungary beat England 6-3 at Wembley in a game dubbed "The Match of the Century".
+It was only England's second-ever defeat on home soil.

 Hungary then won the bronze medal at the 1960 Olympics and were eliminated at the quarter-final stage of the 1962 World Cup.